 Saab AB has today, April 19, 2012, held the Annual General Meeting in Stockholm.

-Johan Forssell, Sten Jakobsson, Per-Arne Sandström, Cecilia Stegö Chilò, Åke Svensson, Lena Treschow Torell, Marcus Wallenberg and Joakim Westh were re-elected as Board Members.
-Erik Belfrage and George Rose declined re-election.
-Marcus Wallenberg was re-elected as Chairman of the Board of Saab AB.
+All members of the Saab Board of Directors were re-elected.
+The Saab Board of Directors therefore consists of Håkan Buskhe, Johan Forssell, Sten Jakobsson, Per-Arne Sandström, Cecilia Stegö Chilò, Åke Svensson, Lena Treschow Torell, Marcus Wallenberg and Joakim Westh.
+Marcus Wallenberg was re-elected by the General Meeting as Chairman of the Board of Saab AB.
 At the statutory Board meeting following the Annual General Meeting, Sten Jakobsson was elected Vice Chairman of the Board.

 Approval of Income Statement and Balance Sheet

 Item 8 a on the Agenda

 The Annual General Meeting approved the parent Company’s Income Statement and Balance Sheet, and the Consolidated Income Statement and Balance Sheet for 2011.

 The Annual General Meeting decided on a dividend of SEK 4.50 per share to the shareholders and that the record date shall be Tuesday, April 24, 2012.
 Payment of the dividend is expected to be made from Euroclear Sweden AB, on Friday, April 27, 2012.

 Discharge from liability

 The Board of Directors and the President were discharged from liability for the financial year 2011.

 Fees to the Board of Directors’ and the Auditor